 The U.S. Department of Education does impose an aggregate limit on federal direct loan borrowers for an undergraduate degree.
-Once you have reached these aggregate limits you are prohibited from borrowing additional federal direct student loans.
-We encourage you to always borrow conservatively considering only the amount you need for educational expenses.
+Once you have reached these aggregate limits, you are prohibited from borrowing additional federal direct student loans.
+We encourage you to borrow conservatively, considering only the amount you need for educational expenses.

 The total aggregate limit for dependent undergraduate students is $31,000.
 For independent students, this limit is $57,500.
 For both dependent and independent undergraduate students, no more than $23,000 of the total aggregate borrowed may be subsidized.

 All degree-seeking undergraduate students may qualify for some form of Federal Direct Loan; however, to be considered you must complete the Free Application for Federal Student Aid (FAFSA) each academic year.

 Federal TEACH Grant Program

 Converse College participates in the Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program.